aamnah/notes/src/blog/14_days_social_isolation.md

 ![monacolight & monacodark](../images/)

 - Started a [GraphQL course on edx](https://www.edx.org/course/exploring-graphql-a-query-language-for-apis).. half way through the fundamentals.
 Am now familiar with a bunch of core concepts like types, queries, mutations, and subscriptions etc.

+## Day 47

+May 2, 2020 Saturday

+- Finished the first module of fundamentals and core concepts of GraphQL
+- Create my custom _oh-my-zsh_ theme

+## Day 48

+May 3, 2020 Sunday

+- fixed images for the Gastby blog